williamhaw/williamhaw.github.io/how-not-to-thread-state-through-a-javascript-promise-chain.md

   .catch(e => {console.error(e)}) // handle all errors, processing stops at the first function that throws an error
 ```

-The state that each function gets is from the one immediately preceding it; that `state` object is _not_ the same as the one wrapping `myValue.`
+The state that each function gets is from the one immediately preceding it; that `state` object is _not_ the same as the one wrapping `myValue`.

 After thinking about it, I came up with something like this: